alevanno/CompGraphics-Project/README.md

-# CompGraphics-Project
+# Furniture Shop Virtual Tour
-Project of the "Computer Graphics" course
+Project of the **Computer Graphics** course 2020 at Politecnico di Milano